CISecurity/ArtifactExpressions/artifacts/cisco-asa/cisco_asa.acl_object.rst

 |                                     |             | Version values.  |
 +-------------------------------------+-------------+------------------+

-ip_version NOTE: This parameter is governed by a constraint allowing only the following values: - IPV4 - IPV6 - IPV4_V6 - ALL
+NOTE: The ``ip_version`` parameter is governed by a constraint allowing only the following values:
+  - IPV4
+  - IPV6
+  - IPV4_V6
+  - ALL

 Supported Test Types
 ~~~~~~~~~~~~~~~~~~~~